whistle-boy/dss_prjt_ml/README_eng.md

-# 연구목적

-# 개념설명

-# 방법론

-# 결과

-# 논의 및 결론

-# SOCAR Auto Insurance Fraud
+# SOCAR Auto Insurance Fraud Prediction

-?? working with imbalanced data? and
+The project carried out as part of 15th Data Science School.
-The project aims to predict auto insurance fraud
+The project hopes contribute to the auto industry by reducing auto insurance fraud.

-The insurane fraude data set resmbles extremely

-?? 개념설명 ??

-Through detecting fraudulant insurance claimn
+About Data
-16,000 car crash data provided by SOCAR, a leading car sharing service in South Korea.
-The
+The car crash data provided by SOCAR, a leading car sharing service in South Korea.

-Contents:

-1. Problem Statement
-2. Executive Summay
+The data set consist of 16,000 car crash cases with 35 columns.

+Performance Evaluation Standard

+- The baseline was determined by using Class 14's performance.
+  - accuracy 0.493, precision 0.003, recall 0.714

+- Extremly imbalanced data
+  - only 41 cases were fraud out of 16,000 cases.
+If cases are predicted as "no fraud", accuracy wil be 0.997.
+  - Thus, precision and recall scores was also used to accurately evaluate the performance.

+Content

+- Data Exploration
+- Data Preprocessing
+- Modeling
+- Performance Evaluation
+- Conclusion

-2. About the Data
+Data Exploration
-3. Baseline Score
-Explortory
+- 33 features did not show signifcant corellation
+- extreme data imbalance

+PreProcessing
+- attempted various preprocessing methods, but the performance did not improve significantly
+- The preprocessing resulted the best peformance is